 After the kingdom was split it naturally lost a lot of its economic and military power.

-“And Ahab the son of Omri did evil in the sight of the LORF above all that were before him…he took to wife Jezebel the daughter of Ethbaal king of the Zidonians, and went and served Baal.”
+“And Ahab the son of Omri did evil in the sight of the LORD above all that were before him…he took to wife Jezebel the daughter of Ethbaal king of the Zidonians, and went and served Baal.”
 (I Kings 16:29-31)

 As seen in his father-in-law’s name of Eth-baal / United with Baal, daughter Jeze-bel’s name, a phrase used in rituals calling on baals to inhabit the worshipper, and the king of Babylon bestowing new divinity affinities to indicate alliance rather than subjugation of royal seed of Israel, the higher ranking king of Zidon followed the standard practice of publicizing the new alliance with their Canaanite gods through his new name.